Who Is Nancy Pelosi?

 In 1987, Pelosi made the leap to public office, winning a special election for California's Eighth District, which includes San Francisco.
 As a member of the House of Representatives, she has served on the Appropriations Committee and the Permanent Select Committee on Intelligence.
 Pelosi has been a strong supporter of increased funding for health research and for other health care and housing programs and initiatives.
 She is also an advocate for human rights and the environment.

-Pelosi has emerged as one of the leading Democrats in Congress.
-In 2002, Pelosi was selected to be the Democratic leader of the House of Representatives, making her the first woman in history to do so.
+In 2002, Pelosi was selected to be the Democratic leader of the House of Representatives, making her the first woman in history earn the honor.
 Four years later, she again broke new ground for women in U.S. politics.
 After the Democrats won majorities in both the House and the Senate in the 2006 midterm elections, Pelosi was chosen to become the first woman to take the post of speaker of the House.

 Speaker of the House